doubleAarmas/Accordian_practice/README.md

 # Accordian_practice
-I created this to practice mapping over data and using react icon buttons affect the useState of an object based on a users input.
+I created this to practice mapping over data and using react icon buttons to affect the useState of an object based on a users input.